 Eurasian Stepes are the birthplace of the world’s 400 major languages and dialects

 Over 3 billion people speak the more than 400 languages and dialects that belong to the Indo-European family.
-According to Nature, the International Weekly Journal of Science, two fresh studies — one of ancient human DNA, the other a newly constructed genealogical tree of languages — point to the stepes (also spelled steppes) of Ukraine and Russia as the origin of this major language family.
+According to Nature, an international weekly journal of science, two fresh studies — one of ancient human DNA, the other a newly constructed genealogical tree of languages — point to the stepes (also spelled steppes) of Ukraine and Russia as the origin of this major language family.